PathlyLearningPlatform/Backend/README.md

 This project is for students and learners who want learn in a structured way with ability to measure their progress precisely as well as for teachers and field experts who want to contribute to creating structured learning experiences for learners and students all over the world.

-## Students
+## Learners

-Students in all education levels as well as learners can use and will benefit from this learning platform.
+Learners in all education levels can use and will benefit from this project.
 They will be given access to features that will help them learn faster and better such as:

 - learning paths,
 - progress tracking